ymath-io/ymath.io/content/courses/chomp/index.md.md

 I was surprised that there is a single winning move at the beginning.
 That means every other cut gives the opponent a winning position, on which he can capitalize.
 Also surprising is the sheer length of the game: $16$ moves means that after the first cut, all subsequent cuts remove a single square.

+Another key element is the proportion of winning to losing moves.

 as the size increases it becomes apparent that there is no simple strategy